dastergon/awesome-chaos-engineering/README.md

 ## Notable Tools
 * [Chaos Monkey](https://github.com/Netflix/chaosmonkey) - A resiliency tool that helps applications tolerate random instance failures.
-* [The Simian Army](https://github.com/Netflix/SimianArmy) - A suite of tools for keeping your cloud operating in top form
+* [The Simian Army](https://github.com/Netflix/SimianArmy) - A suite of tools for keeping your cloud operating in top form.
-* [orchestrator](https://github.com/github/orchestrator) - MySQL replication topology management and HA
+* [orchestrator](https://github.com/github/orchestrator) - MySQL replication topology management and HA.
-* [kube-monkey](https://github.com/asobti/kube-monkey) - An implementation of Netflix's Chaos Monkey for Kubernetes clusters
+* [kube-monkey](https://github.com/asobti/kube-monkey) - An implementation of Netflix's Chaos Monkey for Kubernetes clusters.
-* [Gremlin Inc.](https://www.gremlininc.com/) - Failure as a Service
+* [Gremlin Inc.](https://www.gremlininc.com/) - Failure as a Service.
-* [Pumba](https://github.com/gaia-adm/pumba) - Chaos testing and network emulation for Docker containers (and clusters)
+* [Pumba](https://github.com/gaia-adm/pumba) - Chaos testing and network emulation for Docker containers (and clusters).
 * [Chaos Toolkit](https://github.com/chaostoolkit/chaostoolkit) - A chaos engineering toolkit to help you build confidence in your software system.
 * [ChaoSlingr](https://github.com/Optum/ChaoSlingr) - Introducing Security Chaos Engineering.
 ChaoSlingr focuses primarily on the experimentation on AWS Infrastructure to proactively instrument system security failure through experimentation.
-* [PowerfulSeal](https://github.com/bloomberg/powerfulseal) - adds chaos to your Kubernetes clusters, so that you can detect problems in your systems as early as possible.
+* [PowerfulSeal](https://github.com/bloomberg/powerfulseal) - Adds chaos to your Kubernetes clusters, so that you can detect problems in your systems as early as possible.
 It kills targeted pods and takes VMs up and down.
 * [drax](https://github.com/dcos-labs/drax) -  DC/OS Resilience Automated Xenodiagnosis tool.
 It helps to test DC/OS deployments by applying a Chaos Monkey-inspired, proactive and invasive testing approach.
 * [Wiremock](http://wiremock.org/) - API mocking (Service Virtualization) which enables modeling real world faults and delays
-* [MockLab](http://get.mocklab.io/) - API mocking (Service Virtualization) as a service which enables modeling real world faults and delays
+* [MockLab](http://get.mocklab.io/) - API mocking (Service Virtualization) as a service which enables modeling real world faults and delays.
 * [Pod-Reaper](https://github.com/target/pod-reaper) - A rules based pod killing container.
 Pod-Reaper was designed to kill pods that meet specific conditions that can be used for Chaos testing in Kubernetes.
 * [Muxy](https://github.com/mefellows/muxy/) - A chaos testing tool for simulating a real-world distributed system failures.
 * [Toxiproxy](https://github.com/Shopify/toxiproxy) - A TCP proxy to simulate network and system conditions for chaos and resiliency testing.